Trivancee/Trivancee/README.md

 - 📝 How to reach me: ogechigrace67@gmail.com

-##  🙂 In my free time, I take pictures and share knowledge on troubleshooting and resolving issues related to Programming, AWS, Azure, and Google Cloud Platform (GCP) on YouTube, listen to podcasts, and explore new technologies.
+##  🎤 In my free time, I take pictures, share knowledge on troubleshooting and resolving issues related to Programming, AWS, Azure, and Google Cloud Platform (GCP) on YouTube, listen to podcasts, and explore new technologies.